zhekovdobri/React-TaskTracker-app/README.md

 <br />

 ## Description
 The React-TaskTracker-app was created with React and VSC.
 The project has modern design style.
 It contains the main app functionality.
 The languages used for this project are JavaScript 72.4%, CSS 21.5% HTML 6.1%.
 The user can add a new task and time to the list of tasks.
 He can delete them and add them again.
+How it works.
+First you have to push the green button to unfold the form.
+This way you can write your task and time in to the text fields.
+When you finish - use the "Save Task" button to save your data.
+You can delete your task with the close "x" button or pushing the blue notes button on the left side of the task.
+There are three tasks by default.
+I added clock and calendar as a components to make the app more precise and accurate.
+Later on I decided to use only the clock.

 </div>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;